nextras/orm/docs/model.md

 // $book is updated with the latest data from database
 ```

 Also, some entities may be changed but not persisted.
-Calling `refreshAll()` in such case will throw an `Nextras\Orm\Exception\InvalidStateException` exception.
+Calling `refreshAll()` in such a case will throw a `Nextras\Orm\Exception\InvalidStateException` exception.
 You may allow data override by passing `true` to the method.

 ```php
 $book = $model->books->getById(1);